What causes melasma?

 -

-Kojic Acid: Another depigmenting agent that can be used alone or in combination with other ingredients to reduce pigmentation.
+Kojic acid: Another depigmenting agent that can be used alone or in combination with other ingredients to reduce pigmentation.

 3. Chemical peels

-4. Laser and intense pulsed light (IPL) treatments
+4. Laser and Intense Pulsed Light (IPL) treatments

-5. Combination of treatments
+5. Combination treatments

 6. Avoid triggers